Logo preload

 February 12, 2019

-Fulcrum is capable of recording location data with each parent record, child record, and media attachment.
-The location data collected is based on the configured location provider in the operating system on your mobile device.
-Typically this is the onboard GPS sensor, which is sometimes augmented by the other sensors and radios contained within the device.
+Fulcrum records location data with each parent record, child record, and media attachment, ensuring high location accuracy.
+The collected data relies on the configured location provider in your mobile device’s operating system.
+Typically, this provider is the onboard GPS sensor, which sometimes works in conjunction with other sensors and radios in the device.

 In this post we’ll quickly review how each mobile OS calculates your location and then dive into Android-specific setup for utilizing the Trimble Catalyst antenna with the software-defined receiver to enable you to gather sub-meter location data on your Android phone or tablet.